raizocoder/javascript-projects/3colorgenerator/README.md

-Here's a README file for your "Random Color Generator" project.
-It includes sections for features, usage instructions, and a brief description of how the project works.

----

 # 🎨 Random Color Generator

 Welcome to the **Random Color Generator** project!
 This simple web application generates a random RGB color and updates both the input field and the background color of the page.
 It's a fun and practical example of using JavaScript for dynamic web design.